DataDog/integrations-extras/purefb/README.md

 #### Host

-To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-purefb==<INTEGRATION_VERSION>`.
+To configure this check for an Agent running on a host, run `datadog-agent integration install -t datadog-purefb==1.0.0`.

 ### Configuration